mrkusen/mrkusen/README.md

 - 👋 Hi, I’m Matthew Kusen, @mrkusen
 - 👀 I’m interested in data science and demography.
+Comfortable working in R for statsitics and data visualization.
 Passionate about using data to help dismantle systems of opression.
-- 🌱 I’m currently learning R (focus on statistics and data visualisation).
+- 🌱 I’m currently learning SQL, Python, Geospatial analysis and machine learning models.
 - 📫 How to reach me ... mrkusen@gmail.com or https://www.linkedin.com/in/mrkusen

 <!---